KQKY

-KQKY (105.9 FM) is a radio station broadcasting a Top 40 (CHR) format.
+KQKY (105.9 MHz) is a commercial radio station broadcasting a contemporary hit radio format.
 Licensed to Kearney, Nebraska, United States, the station serves the Grand Island-Kearney area.
-The station is currently owned by NRG Media.
+The station is currently owned by Usher Media.
 Weekday programming includes Hits 106 Mornings, MidDays with Hammer, Reido on the Radio, The 5 O'Clock Traffic Jam, and overnights syndicated through Liveline with Mason Kelter.
 Weekend Programming includes Rick Dees Weekly Top 40, The Baka Boyz All Star Hit Mix, SunRise with Kevin Petersen, and Sunday Night Slow Jams on weekends.
 KQKY is a sister station to KGFW and KRNY.